 Although many companies like to track basic social media metrics, such as the number of followers on various social media platforms, it tends to be far more beneficial to track metrics that look more closely at the level of engagement those followers have with your page.
 Look at statistics such as:

 - How often your followers comment on and share your content

 - The number of likes your content receives

 - The number of people who enter the sales funnel through social media sites

 - How often people who find your company through social media end up converting

 These are the types of statistics that will give you insight into how well your social media is expanding your brand reach.
-As your campaign progresses, you will be able to use the platforms to drive more organic traffic toward your content, which helps boost your brand and site reputation.
+As your campaign progresses, you will be able to use the social media platforms to drive more organic traffic toward your content, which helps boost your brand and site reputation.
 In turn, this will improve SEO value and position your company higher in search rankings.

 Social media marketing is a fantastic tactic that gives brands the platforms they need to engage with the modern digital audience.
-Considering that over 70% of online American adults use some form of social media, these platforms offer an unparalleled opportunity to interact with potential customers.
+Considering that over 70% of online American adults use some form of social media, these social media platforms offer an unparalleled opportunity to interact with potential customers.
 Properly leveraging these sites can help you take your marketing campaigns further, connect with new consumers and expand your brand reach.